milofultz/tinybrainfans/wiki/Programming/Javascript/socket-io.md

 We're going to make the simplest possible implementation, that will allow a user to send a message via console to all other users who are on the same site.

+To run and test this, install the above dependencies and create these three files.
+Once they are created and populated, you can run `nodemon server.js` and open multiple tabs/windows at `http://locathost:3000` on your machine.
+With the console open, you should see messages coming in from the other tabs when sending messages on any of them.

 **index.html**

 ```html